List of Playboy Playmates of 1959: May

-Cindy Fuller (born May 13, 1938, in Boston) is an American model.
-She was Playboy magazine's Playmate of the Month for its May 1959 issue.
+Cindy Fuller (May 13, 1938 – January 6, 2020) was born in Boston, Massachusetts.
+She was an American model who was Playboy magazine's Playmate of the Month for its May 1959 issue.

 Her centerfold was photographed by Bunny Yeager.
+Many years later, at around the turn of the 21st century, she claimed to be the first Jewish Playmate.
+That means she was the first, by about seven years, before the previously presumed first one, December 1966's Susan Bernard.
+Fuller died on January 6, 2020, at the age of 81.

 June

 Marilyn Hanold (born June 9, 1938, in Jamaica, New York) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its June 1959 issue.
 Her centerfold was photographed by Bruno Bernard.

 July

 Yvette Iola Vickers (née Vedder) (August 26, 1928 – c.
 2010) was a blond-haired, blue-eyed American actress, pin-up model, and singer.
 In 1959 she appeared as the Playboy Playmate of the Month for the July issue.
 Her centerfold was photographed by Russ Meyer.
 She also appeared in several other men's magazines.

 August

-Clayre Peters is an American model.
+Clayre Peters born September 17, 1930 in Manhattan, New York, is an American model.
 She is best known for being Playboy magazine's Playmate of the Month for its August 1959 issue.
 Her centerfold was photographed by Frank Eck.